 — Helen Pidd (@helenpidd) April 20, 2012

-Breivik on how bombmaking: "On the internet I did research and I gained access to more than 600 guides of how to produce explosives."
+Breivik on how bombmaking: "On the internet I did research and I gained access to more than 600 guides of how to produce explosives."8.45am: Breivik's defence counsel Geir Lippestad is now questioning the accused.

 — Helen Pidd (@helenpidd) April 20, 2012

-Breivik says that Japan and South Korea are the "ideal states" for cultural conservatives and nationalists such as himself.
+Breivik says that Japan and South Korea are the "ideal states" for cultural conservatives and nationalists such as himself.8.39am: Breivik is asked whether he can feel sadness.

 — Helen Pidd (@helenpidd) April 20, 2012

 Breivik: "Under normal circumstances I am a very nice person."
-Says he cried more than anyone else as his best friend's brothers funeral.
+Says he cried more than anyone else as his best friend's brothers funeral.8.38am: The accused is being asked about his detached manner yesterday, when he told the court that he wanted everyone on Utøya to die and that he planned to behead former prime minister Gro Harlem Brundtland, posting the footage on the internet.

 — Helen Pidd (@helenpidd) April 20, 2012